seamplex/feenox/README4engineers.markdown

 >     solver.
 It **does not include** a graphical interface.
 >
 > 2. FeenoX is designed as a [cloud-first][] [back end][] for generic
->     computational workflows.
-One of these many workflows can be
+>     computational workflows to solve engineering-related problems.
+One
->     point-and-click graphical interface such as [CAEplex][] which
+>     of these many workflows can be point-and-click graphical interface
->     allows to solve thermo-mechanical problems directly from the
+>     such as [CAEplex][] which allows to solve thermo-mechanical
->     browser.
+>     problems directly from the browser.
 >
 > 3. Since it is a cloud-first tool, FeenoX targets at GNU/Linux.
 If
 >     you are using Windows, FeenoX may not be for you (but [CAEplex][]